Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_ibmi/Using_APIs/java_api/_index.md

 ---

-    title: Transfer CFT JPI
+    title: "Transfer CFT JPI"
-    linkTitle: Using JPI
+    linkTitle: "Using JPI "
     weight: 280

----
-{{< TransferCFT/axwayvariablesComponentShortName  >}} delivers a java programming package in its installation folder.
+---{{< TransferCFT/axwayvariablesComponentShortName  >}} delivers a java programming package in its installation folder.
 This package includes JPI requests, java configuration examples, and documentation necessary to perform local or remote monitoring via logs, transfer requests and control.

 > **Note**
 >